 Cedarville is a very small city located in the state of Arkansas.
 With a population of 1,421 people and just one neighborhood, Cedarville is the 182nd largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Cedarville is generally considered to be a blue-collar town.
-39.53% of the Cedarville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cedarville, you'll notice that it is more blue-collar than most other communities in America.
+39.53% of Cedarville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cedarville is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Cedarville who work in office and administrative support (12.29%), sales jobs (10.34%), and management occupations (8.38%).

 Cedarville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.